Maintenance of Public Order at Library Facilities

 1. Upon the first violation of these Public Behavior Rules and Regulations, or other Library Policy, the patron will be asked to leave.

-2. To the extent Library administration determines it necessary, if an incident occurs, a representative for the library will ask the offending patron for their name and parent contact information.
+2. To the extent Library administration determines it necessary, if an incident occurs, a representative of the library will ask the offending patron for their name and parent or legal guardian contact information.

-3. To the extent possible, a library representative will make an effort to contact the parent to come pick up the patron.
+3. To the extent possible, a library representative will make an effort to contact the parent or legal guardian to come pick up the patron.

-4. If the patron refuses to provide their name and parental contact, and / or refuses to wait for their parent to pick them up, a representative for the library will review existing video footage, interview other witnesses and contact a school administrator to help identify the student.
+4. If the patron refuses to provide their name and parental contact, and / or refuses to wait for their parent or legal guardian to pick them up, a representative for the library will review existing video footage, interview other witnesses and contact a school administrator to help identify the student

 Individuals whose Library privileges were suspended/revoked may appeal that suspension/revocation to the Library Board of Trustees.
 Individuals requesting an appeal must do in writing within thirty (30) days of suspension, indicating their desire for an appeal, and the basis therefor.
 If the next Board meeting is more than 15 days from receipt of the appeal request, such hearing will be held at the next regular meeting of the Board of Trustees.
 If less than 15 days, the hearing will be held at the following regular meeting of the Board of Trustees.
 The Board shall render a written decision within fourteen (14) days of the hearing.